-Arrest Notification: If you are arrested or detained, request that police or prison officials notify the U.S. Embassy immediately.
+Arrest Notification: If you are arrested or detained, ask police or prison officials notify the U.S. Embassy immediately.
 See our webpage for further information.
 Travelers should also be aware that Bahamian laws do not include a right to a public defender in lower courts.
 Any legal representation is at the expense of the visitor.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in The Bahamas.